 - Walk along the center of trails and avoid contact with shrubs or brush.

 - Conduct frequent clothing checks, and carefully inspect your body for ticks.

 - Once home, dry clothing on the highest temperature setting for 10 minutes to kill any ticks.

-- Mow lawns and remove lawn debris and leaf litter.
+- Mow lawns regularly and remove lawn debris and leaf litter.

 - Move lawn furniture and children’s toys away from the yard edges and wooded areas.

 For most of the country, it is the deer tick (also known as the black-legged tick) that causes Lyme disease.
 In the Pacific West, however, it is the western black-legged tick that carries the bacteria that causes the disease.
 It makes little difference which type of tick that bites you since the disease is the same and the techniques for getting rid of the ticks are the same.